detekt/detekt/docs/pages/documentation/complexity.md

    Comma separated list of function names which add complexity

+### CoupledClass

+Complex classes which reference too many other classes indicate that this class is handling too many things at once.
+Classes should follow the single-responsibility principle to also encourage implementations of this interface to not handle too many things at once.

+Tightly coupled classes should be split into smaller interfaces which have a clear responsibility and are easier to understand and implement.

+**Severity**: Maintainability

+**Debt**: 20min

+#### Configuration options:

+* ``threshold`` (default: ``10``)

+   the amount of class references to trigger the rule

 ### LabeledExpression

 This rule reports labeled expressions.
 Expressions with labels generally increase complexity and worsen the